Agra Municipal Corporation

 Agra Municipal Corporation or Agra Nagar Nigam is the Municipal Corporation responsible for the civic infrastructure and administration of the city of Agra in India.
-The organization is also known as AMC or ANN.
+The organisation is also known as AMC or ANN.
 This civic administrative body administers the city's cleanliness and other public services like public health and parks.
 The head of the AMC is the mayor.

 The AMC is responsible for public education, correctional institutions, libraries, public safety, recreational facilities, sanitation, water supply, local planning and welfare services.
 The mayor and councillors are elected to five-year terms.